 The Pathfinder section is open to boys and girls from 11 (or grade 6) through 17 years old.
 The emphasis is on training through hands-on, outdoor activities such as camping, hiking, canoeing and backpacking.
 Pathfinder Troops of 25-32 scouts operate in Patrols of 6 to 8 members, led by a Patrol Leader who shares responsibility with their scoutmasters regarding activity planning, training, and discipline.

 The program is based upon Robert Baden-Powell‘s book, Scouting for Boys.

 Section Schedule Meetings

 Pathfinders: Twice a month.
-Usually includes or adds an overnight trip or major service project or activity.
+Usually includes or adds a hike, overnight trip or major service project or activity.